 I think I will also add an exercise video clip, once a week for you all to master out there.

 I understand completely, that most of you are unable to squat because of poor knee health.
 And here's the kicker.
 Women tend to have much more ACL and patella tracking issues for the very same reasons they have PFD.
 That's why the two tend to go together.
 When I told everyone they needed to squat, it's really they need to Work Up to doing a squat, which could take you a month or two.
-My "Down There" DVD is really the most introductory of the pelvic alignment exercises - no squatting required yet.
+My "Nutritious Movement for a Healthy Pelvis" DVD is really the most introductory of the pelvic alignment exercises - no squatting required yet.
 If you do the preparatory exercises and then add in the squats and the video clips, you should be on your way to a really great Pelvic Floor, Deep Hip, Deep Abdominal, Knee, and Foot Health program.

 And then finally, I am thinking that I could teach a 5 or 6 week video webinar that would teach you all the amazing stuff that's going on with your pelvis and how to reverse the downward forces you are creating.
 It's a posture, musculo-skeletal, and neurological (brain and nerve) issue, but you would be amazed how easily you understand what it is you are doing that creates PFD and how to stop.
 You could take it for yourself, or, if you are a birthing professional, you can take it to distribute the information to your lovely moms-to-be.
 I'm thinking low cost.
 I'm thinking video, so you have about a 45-minute exercise session, fully modified for all participants.
 I'm thinking if you're interested, raise your hands.
 If there's interest, I'll see if I can pull it together quickly.